Cytotoxic chemotherapy for metastatic melanoma

 - Robert H. Lurie Comprehensive Cancer Center of Northwestern

 Although the incidence of malignant melanoma is increasing, most cases are diagnosed at an early stage.
-Surgical excision is curative in most cases of early stage disease, and patients at high risk of developing metastatic disease may benefit from adjuvant therapy with interferon alpha or ipilimumab .
+Surgical excision is curative in most cases of early stage disease, and patients at high risk of developing metastatic disease may benefit from adjuvant therapy with interferon alfa (IFNa) or ipilimumab .
 (See "Initial surgical management of melanoma of the skin and unusual sites" and "Adjuvant therapy for cutaneous melanoma".)

 Most patients with stage IV disease require systemic treatment (table 1A-B and table 2A-B).
 For patients with extracranial metastatic melanoma, cytotoxic chemotherapy historically was widely used in patients who were not candidates for therapy with high-dose interleukin-2 (IL-2), although this approach was never demonstrated to improve survival.
 However, with the development of new immunotherapy approaches and targeted therapy for BRAF-mutated tumors, chemotherapy is now generally limited to second- or third-line settings and is frequently omitted altogether.

-The clinical role of cytotoxic chemotherapy administered as a single agent, in combination chemotherapy regimens or in combination with biological agents (IL-2, interferon alfa [IFNa]), will be reviewed here.
+The clinical role of cytotoxic chemotherapy, administered as a single agent, in combination chemotherapy regimens, or in combination with biological agents (IL-2, IFNa), will be reviewed here.
 An overview of the management of advanced melanoma is presented separately.
 (See "Overview of the management of advanced cutaneous melanoma".)

 CHOICE OF THERAPY FOR DISSEMINATED DISEASE

-Approaches that have been shown to provide clinically important benefit for patients with disseminated melanoma in appropriately selected patients include immunotherapy with high-dose interleukin-2 (IL-2), immunotherapy with checkpoint inhibitors targeting CTLA-4 or programmed cell death protein 1 (PD1), and therapy targeting the MAP kinase pathway with BRAF and MEK inhibitors in patients whose tumors contain a V600 mutation in the BRAF gene (figure 1).
+Approaches that have been shown to provide clinically important benefit for patients with disseminated melanoma in appropriately selected patients include immunotherapy with checkpoint inhibitors targeting cytotoxic T-lymphocyte-associated antigen 4 (CTLA-4) or programmed cell death receptor 1 (PD-1), immunotherapy with high-dose interleukin-2 (IL-2), and therapy targeting the mitogen-activated protein (MAP) kinase pathway with BRAF and MEK inhibitors in patients whose tumors contain a V600 mutation in the BRAF gene (figure 1).